 - Can I make my own wild rice mix?
 To make your own mix, simply combine equal parts brown basmati grains and long black rice.

 - Is there a substitute for the white wine?
-Yes, simply swap out some lemon juice in its place.
+Yes, simply swap out some lemon juice or veggie stock in its place.